thomasWeise/aitoa/book/metaheuristics/estimationOfDistributionAlgorithm/README.md

 EDAs instead look at the bigger picture and try to discover and exploit the structure of the space&nbsp;$\searchSpace$ itself.
 The ask the questions
 "Can we somehow learn which areas in&nbsp;$\searchSpace$ are promising?
 Can we learn how good solutions look like?"

-### The Algorithm Idea
+### The Algorithm

 How do good solutions look like?
 It is unlikely that good (or even optimal) solutions are uniformly distributed over the search space.